Language selection

 Development

-Following the 2017 hurricane season that devastated the Caribbean, Canada announced 5-year $100M pledge to support Caribbean Reconstruction and Economic and Climate Resilience.
-The pledge was fulfilled in 2022, and included climate change adaptation and strengthened natural disaster planning and response through organizations such as the Caribbean Disaster Emergency Management Agency.
+Following the 2017 hurricane season that devastated the Caribbean, Canada announced a 5-year $100M pledge to support Caribbean Reconstruction and Economic and Climate Resilience.
+The pledge was fulfilled in 2022 and included climate change adaptation and strengthened natural disaster planning and response through organizations such as the Caribbean Disaster Emergency Management Agency.

-During the COVID-19 crisis, Canada redirected programming to respond to Belize and Caribbean needs, including to address gender-based violence, income support and essential services, training and technical assistance for health professionals, as well as medical supplies and protective equipment.
+During the COVID-19 pandemic, Canada redirected programming to respond to Belize and Caribbean needs, including to address gender-based violence, income support and essential services, training and technical assistance for health professionals, as well as medical supplies and protective equipment.

 Partnerships and organizations